strvcom/react-native-hero-carousel/README.md

 ✅ **Cleaner Component API** - Components focus on rendering, not configuration
 ✅ **Easier Testing** - Mock context for isolated component testing

+That allows for components like pagination to not be attached to the carousel component.

 ## Troubleshooting

 ### Common Issues